v8/v8.dev/src/features/_regexp-match-indices.md

   return match.indices[2];
 }
 getVariablePosition('let foo');
+// → [4, 7]
 ```

-If you execute the example from above, it would return the array `[4, 7]` - the [start, end) position of the matched substring from the group with index `2`, and the compiler can print the desired error.
+This example returns the array `[4, 7]`, which is the `[start, end)` position of the matched substring from the group with index `2`.
+Based on this information, our compiler can now print the desired error.

 ## Additional features